CI/CD for AI Applications: What Changes in 2026

 | LLM evaluation | LangSmith | Trace capture, eval runs, golden set management |

-For more on production AI agent architecture at the application layer, see our MCP in production guide.
-Our AI agent development cost breakdown includes realistic ranges for DevOps setup in AI projects.
+For more on production AI agent architecture at the application layer, see the MCP in production guide.
+The AI agent development cost breakdown includes realistic ranges for DevOps setup in AI projects.
 For cloud infrastructure and DevOps work on AI applications in regulated markets, logging architecture must be designed before the first deployment.

-No -- the existing pipeline remains but gains two new layers: an evaluation suite for LLM behavior and AI-specific monitoring.
+No — the existing pipeline remains but gains two new layers: an evaluation suite for LLM behaviour and AI-specific monitoring.
 The underlying CI/CD toolchain (GitHub Actions, Docker, Kubernetes) stays the same.

 Run evaluations against a golden test set of 50-100 representative cases, not the full production traffic corpus.
 Golden set evaluation runs typically complete in 3-8 minutes.
 Cost per run is $1-5 for most projects.